alaszmigiel/Obesity-Levels-Prediction/README.md

 The goal of this project is to analyze factors influencing obesity and build a predictive model for multi-class classification.

 The workflow includes:
-- Data preprocessing and feature engineering
+- Data preprocessing and encoding
 - Exploratory Data Analysis (EDA)
 - Model training and evaluation